 Additional support for G resistance is found in Miller and his colleagues' (2008) study of links between chronic stress and transcription, a genome-wide expression study (using microarray technology) of family care-givers of brain cancer patients and matched controls.
 They hypothesized that chronic stress elevates cortisol, which in turn leads to (1) an eventual, compensatory down-regulation of GRs in monocytes (a type of white blood cell that is integral to immune response) and (2) a consequent enhancement of pro-inflammatory signaling.
-Miller et al. examined the transcription factor-binding motifs (TFBM) in the promoter regions of differentially expressed genes.
-As expected, TFBMs occurred about 23 percent less frequently in genes associated with glucocorticoid receptors and they occurred more frequently in genes associated with pro-inflammation in care-givers, compared to controls.
-Overall, the results suggested that social stress has a "transcriptional fingerprint" involving resistance to glucocorticoids and mild systemic inflammation (for an additional example, focused on interpersonal stress, see Miller et al., 2009).
+Miller et al. (2009) examined the TFBMs in the promoter regions of differentially expressed genes.
+As expected, TFBMs occurred about 23 percent less frequently in genes associated with glucocorticoid receptors, and they occurred more frequently in genes associated with pro-inflammation in caregivers, compared to controls.
+Overall, the results suggested that social stress has a "transcriptional fingerprint" involving resistance to glucocorticoids and mild systemic inflammation (for an additional example focused on interpersonal stress, see Miller et al., 2009).